Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

 Nathan: Yeah, so I would back it up even a step further.
 I value my time at a very high level, so before I spend the time to walk into a room with someone and talk to them for an hour, which is a huge mistake I made when I first started hiring, “Oh, we got 50 applicants?
 Invite them all in,” and that was just a nightmare.
 It takes up a lot of time.

 Before I invite them into my office or do that one-hour interview, I’m gonna get them to answer some questions on an email so I can try to eliminate them because that’s really what it’s about.
 You wanna look for any possible red flag and just take them off your plate so it doesn’t waste your time.

 I’ll do that email route with questions, I’ll do a Skype, quick talking back and forth, again, drilling them, trying to trick them, trying to get them to give me a red flag so I can move on to the next applicant.
 Only then will I invite them in, and when I invite them in, I also have a plan of what I want them to be.
 Are they that expensive person?
 Are they that cheap person?
 What are my different options so that when I bring them in, I’m not bringing in three of the same person.
-I’m bringing in three people that could bring very different things to my company, and now I’m trying to drill down of which decision I’m actually gonna pick.
+I’m bringing in three people that could bring very different things to the marketplace, and now I’m trying to drill down of which decision I’m actually gonna pick.